 Windows won’t allow you to modify files that open programs have locked. if you try to delete a file and see a message that it’s open in another program, you’ll have to unlock the file (or close the program).

-In some cases, it may not be clear which program has locked a file – or a background process may have locked a file and not terminated correctly.
-You must unlock the stubborn file or folder to modify it.
+In some cases, it may not be clear which program has locked a file.
+Sometimes, a program or background process may have finished with a file, but not unlocked it properly when it was done.
+In that case, you must unlock the stubborn file or folder in order to modify the file.

-Note: Unlocking certain files and deleting them may cause problems with open programs.
+Note: Unlocking certain files and deleting them can cause problems with open programs.
 Don’t unlock and delete files that should remain locked, including Windows system files.